 You will receive feedback relating to a potential application.
 The Foundation Manager will email an application form for your completion if your project fits with the charity’s criteria.

 A) We do want to make the application process as easy as possible.
-Contacting the Foundation Manager on 01343 822599 for an informal chat about eligibility and advice on planning your application will assist you to provide a quality application.
+Contacting the Foundation Manager for an informal chat about eligibility and advice on planning your application will assist you to provide a quality application.

 You can also watch our top tips video on the application page.

 Q) Do you require a hard copy of the application form?

 A) An electronic version of the application form is preferable but a hard copy is also required duly signed by an authorised person within the charity/organisation.

 Q How do you decide who gets awards?

 A) Every application is assessed by trustees at Applications Meetings.
 Awards are made based on the project fitting with the criteria of the Foundation, as detailed on this website.
 The Foundation is keen to fund projects which are well-managed and can provide a proven track record in the community they serve.

 Trustees are also interested in funding groups/charities which are pro-active in their own fundraising activities.
 The Foundation is limited to an annual budget.
 There are many applicants over the year and, unfortunately, we will not be able to assist every project.
 Please bear this in mind when completing your application as a quality approach will catch trustees’ attention.

 Q) Do you require to see financial accounts?